Andnaaz/To-do/README.md

 # Simple To-Do Website
 A simple and user-friendly To-Do application built with HTML, CSS, and JavaScript.
 This application allows users to add, remove, and manage their daily tasks.
+More changes are in progress

 ## Features
 - Add new tasks